 "If you're lost then you must be our visiting noble," the voice chuckled in response.
 Curiosity overcame Sakura as she twisted the knob to open the door where her mysterious conversation partner was.

 Tucked into the large four-poster bed was a man with dark hair and dark eyes.
 He was clearly an Uchiha, just from his appearance.
 And despite the warm weather, he was wearing a robe and an extra blanket had been draped across his lap.
 In his hands was a worn book.
 His thumb was tucked between the pages, as if marking his place.
-His face was pale and his features attractive, bordering almost on delicate.
+His face was pale and his features delicate, bordering almost on beautiful rather than handsome.

 "You're the General I've been hearing about.
 Forgive me.
 I would stand to greet you but my physician has advised strongly against any activity," he said, gesturing to the rest of his body swathed in comforter.
-Sakura tried her best not to laugh, unsure whether he was joking or not.
-When he offered her a smile, she felt herself relax a little.
+Unsure whether he was joking or not, Sakura settled for a polite smile.

-"I'm Prince Itachi Uchiha, hidden invalid of the Mountain Kingdom," he added with a touch of humor.
+"I'm the prince who doesn't leave his room, Itachi Uchiha," he added with a touch of humor.

 "It's quite alright.
-It's a pleasure to meet you," Sakura replied as she extended her hand to him.
+It's a pleasure to meet you.
+General Sakura Haruno," Sakura replied as she extended her hand to him.
 They shook hands and she observed that he had a firm grip.
-She gave an internal nod of approval.
+She approved.
 A strong handshake was always a good indicator of personal character.

 "You were quite close.
-The library is just next-door.
+The library is just two doors down.
 I'm actually grateful you lost your way.
 I don't get many visitors," responded Itachi.

-They chatted idly about some other polite things for another moment before Sakura politely excused herself and left his chambers.
+Sakura quickly excused herself and left his chambers.
 Sasuke met her at the library shortly after and they spent the rest of the afternoon touring other parts of the palace before having supper with the King and Queen.
-Sakura didn't bring up the absence of the other prince at the table but she did notice it acutely.
+Sakura didn't bring up the absence of the other prince at the table but she did notice it.
 After supper was obligatory socializing with some of the other nobles.
-But throughout the rest of the afternoon and into the evning, she couldn't help but think back to the random and slightly embarrassing encounter she had had.
-Those feelings she kept inside until she could retire for the night.
+But throughout the rest of the afternoon and into the evening, she couldn't help but think back to the random and slightly embarrassing encounter she had had.

+By the time she found an excuse to retire, it was much later than she would have liked.
 Sakura entered her apartment and simply stood in the foyer for a good minute, just taking a moment to breathe deeply.
 Someone had wound the grandfather clock standing beside the door.
-It ticked steadily, a background metronome as Sakura organized her thoughts.
-Only when she had separated all the day's events in neat slots in her head did Sakura make her way to the bedroom and paused in the doorway.
+It ticked steadily, a metronome to keep the tempo as Sakura organized her thoughts.
+Her head still felt like a jumbled mess as she made her way to the bedroom and paused in the doorway.

-Pressing her palms to her cheeks, Sakura felt that her face was a little warm.
-She sat down at the desk, hands itching to do something- anything, really.
-So she picked out a sheet of paper and smoothed it down with her hands.
-Hefting the fountain pen in her fingers, she carefully thought out what to write.
+She sat down at the desk.
+She shuffled through the fine stationary that had been left for her to use.
+Hefting the fountain pen in her fingers, she thought out what to write.
 After some hesitation, she lowered the nib to the paper.

 Lifting the pen, she paused for a moment.